 Private, For-profit (Centers)

-i.
-The lesser of 25 percent of center enrollment or of the licensed capacity is eligible for free or reduced-price meal reimbursement according to the USDA income eligibility guidelines.
+- The lesser of 25 percent of center enrollment or of the licensed capacity is eligible for free or reduced-price meal reimbursement according to the USDA income eligibility guidelines; or

 For-profit agencies interested in the At-risk Afterschool Meals Component of the CACFP must have a traditional CC center at the same location that meets one of the two criteria listed above.
 The 25 percent criteria is based on the enrollment/license capacity of the traditional CC center component, not the ARA Meals Component.

-may qualify as long as 25 percent of eligible, enrolled participants receive subsidized care (federal Title XIX or Title XX benefits).
+A private, for-profit Adult Day Care Center may qualify if 25 percent of eligible, enrolled participants receive subsidized care (federal Title XIX or Title XX benefits).

 Likewise, a for-profit center sponsor must ensure that each of its sites meets the 25 percent threshold in order to claim meal reimbursement on a monthly basis for each center.
 For example, a sponsor with five sites must ensure that each site meets the eligibility threshold before it claims meal reimbursement for the site.
 If sites do not meet the threshold, the sponsor may claim meal reimbursement only for those sites that do meet the threshold for that claiming month.

 Further guidance on independent centers and center sponsors will be addressed in the CACFP Administrative Manual Section 1.3.